hamedafra/Lyrics-Widget/README.md

 #### Installation:

-Copy the app to application folder then right click and click open. then close the app and add widget in notification center.
+Copy the app to application folder, then right click and click open. then close the app and add widget in notification center.

 ##### Note: